Ben-Jacks0n/Balls/README.md

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/7f2ad77a-a997-4bd1-9396-d71492da2f69)

 Now back to the main script.
-I made an else if statement that checks if the user no longer holds the mouse button, the start mouse position was recorded, the isPressDown is true, and the player is not dead, then we stop the slowmotion, clear any lines, set the isPressedDown bool to false and finally add force to the player.
+I made an else if statement that checks if the user no longer holds the mouse button, the start mouse position was recorded, the isPressDown is true, and the player is not dead, then we stop the slow motion, clear any lines, set the isPressedDown bool to false and finally add force to the player.

 ```GDScript
 	elif !Input.is_mouse_button_pressed(MOUSE_BUTTON_LEFT) && start_mouse_position != Vector2.ZERO && isPressDown && !isDead: